 - The difference is your capital gain or loss.

-3. Include Crypto Trading in Your Tax Return
+3. Include Crypto Profits/Losses in Your Tax Return

 When lodging your tax return:

-- Declare capital gains/losses under the “Capital gains or losses” section.
+- Declare capital gains/losses under the “Capital gains or losses” section; or

-- Include crypto income under “Other income” or “Business income”.
+- Declare crypto income under “Other income” or “Business income”.

 Conclusion